ModzabazeR/010-Binary-Templates-for-games/README.md

 - Document the purpose of each structure
 - Test thoroughly with multiple files
 - Include the game name as a prefix in the filename

+## Related Projects

+- [ImHex-Game-Patterns-Collection](https://github.com/ModzabazeR/ImHex-Game-Patterns-Collection) - A collection of game binary patterns for [ImHex](https://imhex.werwolv.net/), an open-source hex editor.
+This repository serves as an open-source alternative to 010 Editor templates.

 ## Resources